 Yoga has been a prevailing form of exercise for kids, adults and elder person that has been in practice since many years.
 Prenatal yoga poses definitely help pregnant women which has proven to be a boon.
 Proper poses in yoga can be tried as this assures safety as well as care to both mother and baby.

 Prenatal yoga is a wonderful way to stay fit during your pregnancy and it also helps you to stretch your pelvic muscles which are a good thing to do in order to prepare for birth.
 Many women hope that they will be able to have a normal vaginal delivery and to help them get ready for the rigors of childbirth; they exercise throughout their pregnancy to stay in strong physical shape.
-There are a number of prenatal yoga poses that are particularly suited to pregnant women.
+There are a number of prenatal yoga poses and asanas that are particularly suited to pregnant women.

 List of Prenatal Yoga Poses For Pregnant Women: